 No. It was thought in the past that fibroids could become malignant, but the theory most accepted at present is that the malignant tumour grew side by side and independent from the fibroid.
 Also, in some cases a tumour is removed thinking it was a fibroid but then the pathology shows it is actually cancer.
 In general, if the history, examination and ultrasound suggest it is a fibroid, cancer is found in only about 1/1000 cases.

 Can fibroids come back?

 Fibroids that have been removed through a myomectomy do not come back.
 Nevertheless, a uterus that grew fibroids once is prone to developing new ones.
-Recurrence rates vary depending on which study one reads, but are believed to be around 20%.
-Up to one in ten women who had a myomectomy may require another operation in the future.
+Recurrence rates vary, but are believed to be around 20%.
+Up to one in ten women who have had a myomectomy may require another operation in the future.
 Factors influencing the chance of recurrence include number of fibroids and age at the time of treatment.
 After a hysterectomy there are no recurrences.

 Can I use alternative treatments to reduce my fibroids?

-Alternative therapies such as Vitamins, Dietary Supplements, Acupuncture, Chinese Herbs, have not been shown to decrease the size or to remove fibroids.
-In some cases they help with controlling symptoms by reducing bleeding or pain symptoms.
-There are no well conducted scientific studies testing those therapies and most of the evidence is anecdotal.
-By and large all the miracle cures offered over the internet for a small cost do not work.
-If they sound too good to be true, they probably are.
-If in doubt, ask a doctor or look for solid evidence in the international medical literature.
+Alternative therapies such as vitamins, dietary supplements, acupuncture, and Chinese herbs have not been shown to decrease the size or to remove fibroids.
+In some cases they may help with controlling symptoms by reducing bleeding or pain symptoms.
+However, there are no well conducted scientific studies testing those therapies and most of the evidence is anecdotal.
+We recommend speaking with a medical doctor or your surgeon before starting any alternative medicines or treatments.